gabryuri/jazz-airflow/README.md

 # Welcome to Jazz!

-Jazz is a CS:GO crawling platform whose purpose is to ingest,process and store .dem files from professional CS:GO matches.
+Jazz is a CS:GO crawling platform whose purpose is to ingest, process and store .dem files from professional CS:GO matches.

 ## Motivation